charlietriplett/OpenA11yEngineer/_checklist-web/footer.md

   tab: |
     Links and buttons within the footer are focusable

+mobile:
+  swipe: |
+    Focus moves within footer.
+  doubletap: |
+    This typically activates most elements.

+screenreader:
   name:  |
     Discoverable by screen reader as footer or contentinfo landmark
   role:  |
     Identifies itself as a footer or contentinfo landmark
   group: |
     Typically contains copyright information, navigation links, and privacy statements.
   state: |
     n/a

-mobile:
-  swipe: |
-    Focus moves within footer.
-  doubletap: |
-    This typically activates most elements.

 ---

 ## Code examples